shabtronic/ADF-A1S-Codec/README.md

 Installing:

-You simple copy all the files over your current ADF Audio_Board and Audio_Hal directories and idf.py menuconfig should allow you to select the A1S board.
+You simply copy all the files over your current ADF Audio_Board and Audio_Hal directories.
+"idf.py menuconfig" should then allow you to select the A1S board.